myfirebase/docs/docs/authentication.md

 #### SignIn with Twitter

-To let your users authenticate with Firebase using their **Twitter Accounts**.
+Allow the users to authenticate to Firebase using their **Twitter Accounts**.

 Syntax : `$auth.signInWithTwitter(object)`